San Francisco Bay Area: Geology and landforms

 The Bay Area is well known for the complexity of its landforms that are the result of the forces of plate tectonics acting over of millions of years, since the region is located in the middle of a meeting point between two plates.
 Nine out of eleven distinct assemblages have been identified in a single county, Alameda.
 Diverse assemblages adjoin in complex arrangements due to offsets along the many faults (both active and stable) in the area.
 As a consequence, many types of rock and soil are found in the region.
-The oldest rocks are metamorphic rocks that are associated with granite in the Salinian Block west of the San Andreas fault.
+The oldest rocks are metamorphic rocks that are associated with granite in the Salinian Block west of the San Andreas Fault.
 These were formed from sedimentary rocks of sandstone, limestone, and shale in uplifted seabeds.
-Volcanic deposits also exist in the Bay Area, left behind by the movement of the San Andreas fault, whose movement sliced a subduction plate and allowed magma to briefly flow to the surface.
+Volcanic deposits also exist in the Bay Area, left behind by the movement of the San Andreas Fault, whose movement sliced a subduction plate and allowed magma to briefly flow to the surface.

-The region has considerable vertical relief in its landscapes that are not in the alluvial plains leading to the bay or in inland valleys.
+The region has considerable vertical relief in its landscapes that are not in the alluvial plains leading to the bay or in the inland valleys.
 The topography, and geologic history, of the Bay Area can largely be attributed to the compressive forces between the Pacific Plate and the North American plate.

 The three major ridge structures in the Bay Area, part of the Pacific Coast Range, are all roughly parallel to the major faults.
 The Santa Cruz Mountains along the San Francisco Peninsula and the Marin Hills in Marin County follow the San Andreas fault, The Berkeley Hills, San Leandro Hills and their southern ridgeline extension through Mission Peak roughly follow the Hayward fault, and the Diablo Range, which includes Mount Diablo and Mount Hamilton and runs along the Calaveras fault.

 In total, the Bay Area is traversed by seven major fault systems with hundreds of related faults, all of which are stressed by the relative motion between the Pacific Plate and the North American Plate or by compressive stresses between these plates.
 The fault systems include the Hayward Fault Zone, Concord-Green Valley Fault, Calaveras Fault, Clayton-Marsh Creek-Greenville Fault, Rodgers Creek Fault, and the San Gregorio Fault.
 Significant blind thrust faults (faults with near vertical motion and no surface ruptures) are associated with portions of the Santa Cruz Mountains and the northern reaches of the Diablo Range and Mount Diablo.
 These "hidden" faults, which are not as well known, pose a significant earthquake hazard.
 Among the more well-understood faults, as of 2014, scientists estimate a 72% probability of a magnitude 6.7 earthquake occurring along either the Hayward, Rogers Creek, or San Andreas fault, with an earthquake more likely to occur in the East Bay's Hayward Fault.
 Two of the largest earthquakes in recent history were the 1906 San Francisco earthquake and the 1989 Loma Prieta earthquake.